-Here’s a list of the best and most beautiful places to visit in Kyrgyzstan, including detailed info on how to get there and where to stay in each location.
+Here’s a list of the most beautiful and best places to visit in Kyrgyzstan, including detailed info on how to get there and where to stay in each location.

 Cynthia and I spent almost one year in Kyrgyzstan during which we had the chance to discover so many beautiful regions and places.
 We went on a lot of hikes around the country and we completely immersed ourselves in the culture.